-The school is fully compliant with The Disability Discrimination Act requirements.
+- The school is fully compliant with The Disability Discrimination Act requirements. - The school has easy access via ramps and electronic doors at the main entrance. - There are two accessible toilets, in addition to a shower area. - We ensure wherever possible that equipment used is accessible to all children, regardless of their needs.

-- The school has easy access via ramps and electronic doors at the main entrance. - There are two accessible toilets, in addition to a shower area. - We ensure wherever possible that equipment used is accessible to all children, regardless of their needs. - Breakfast Club and After School Club facilities are accessible to all children, including those with SEND. - Extra-curricular activities are accessible for children with SEND. - The Physical Impairment and Medical Inclusion Service visit pupils at St James's on a termly or annual basis to ensure that we provide appropriate access to teaching and learning for children with physical, visual or hearing impairments. - Miss H. Scott has received training in writing Risk Assessments for pupils with SEND, including those for offsite activities, trips and visits. - If a child requires additional 1:1 adult support for a trip or visit, we will ensure this provided.
+- Breakfast Club and After School Club facilities are accessible to all children, including those with SEND. - Extra-curricular activities are accessible for children with SEND. - The Communication and Interaction, Physical and Sensory Service (CIPS) visit pupils at St James's on a termly or annual basis (dependent on need) to ensure that we provide appropriate access to teaching and learning for children with physical, visual or hearing impairments. - Miss H. Scott has received training in writing Risk Assessments for pupils with SEND, including those for offsite activities, trips and visits. - If a child requires additional 1:1 adult support for a trip or visit, we will ensure this provided.